delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ### Reusing functionality

-The problem with this approach is that we're creating different functions for identical behaviors: one function per object.
+The problem with this approach is that we are creating different functions for identical behaviors: one function per object.

 ```js
 var s1 = newShot(newPoint(15, 15), 2);